Designing Great Team Goals: Benefits, Key Steps, and Examples

 When setting metrics, make sure they’re challenging but realistic.
 Remember that you can consider improving sales or processes quarter after quarter.
 So, start with a manageable improvement for the current quarter.

-Talk with each team member about progress toward personal goals during weekly one-on-ones.
-Also hold weekly team meetings where you check in about efforts toward team goals.
+It’s also a good idea to hold weekly team meetings where you can check in about efforts toward team goals.
 During these team meetings, discuss hurdles, roadblocks, and milestones.
-Look at the percentage of each goal completed—seeing their progress can be extremely motivational!
+Look at the percentage of each goal completed—seeing one’s own progress can be extremely motivational!
 Then discuss what remains to be done.
-During performance reviews, refer back to goal achievement with the help of performance management solutions.

 Sign Up for a Free Trial